mendix/docs/content/apidocs-mxsdk/apidocs/property-types-pluggable-widgets.md

 ### 2.3 Integer{#integer}

 Integer is represented as a number input in Studio Pro.
-It is passed as `number` prop to a client component.
+It is passed as a `number` prop to a client component.

 #### 2.3.1 XML attributes